<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • Aggregate Reconciliation: This type of reconciliation combines multiple accounts and verifies them against a single set of records or documents.
 Aggregate reconciliation is often used to verify the accuracy of financial statements and ensure compliance with regulations such as Sarbanes-Oxley (SOX).

-It's vital businesses know what type of reconciliation to use and the bank reconciliation process flow in order to be as efficient as possible.
+It's vital businesses know what type of reconciliation to use and the bank reconciliation process flow in order to be as efficient as possible and support long-term financial stability.
+Thankfully, specialized accounting software can streamline this aspect of financial reporting, thus allowing finance teams to ensure that all transactions recorded by the business and banks are accounted for.

 Examples of bank reconciliation

-To clarify the reconciliation process, let's look at a bank reconciliation example:
+To clarify the reconciliation process and how bank reconciliation statements work, let's look at a bank reconciliation example:

 Company A can then begin reconciling the two figures by looking for any outstanding deposits due that have not yet been recorded in their accounting records and subtracting any expenses that have not yet been processed.
 They can also investigate any fee charges or interest payments from their bank statement that need to be adjusted in their own books.
 After taking into account all of these factors, Company A should have an accurate figure for their ending balance that they can enter into the general ledger.